-Liability determinations in most rear-end collisions are typically straightforward.
+Determining liability in most rear-end collisions is typically straightforward.
 In most cases, the driver of the car in the rear will be found to be at fault for causing a rear-end collision.
-Although rare, it is not impossible for the driver of the leading vehicle in a rear-end collision to be found responsible for the accident, especially when the front driver makes a sudden lane change without due caution for the driver behind.
+However, while rare, it is not impossible for the driver of the leading vehicle in a rear-end collision to be found responsible for the accident, especially when the front driver makes a sudden lane change without due caution for the driver behind.

 Shared Liability and Contributory Negligence

-In cases of disputed liability, the leading driver may be determined to share liability if he or she contributes to the accident in some manner.
+For example, the leading driver may be determined to share liability if he or she contributed to the accident in some manner.
 For example, a speeding driver may cause a rear-end collision at a stop sign.
 This driver will likely be mostly liable for the car crash.
 However, if the lead car’s taillights were inoperable, then that driver may be partially liable under a theory of contributory negligence.
-In this example, working taillights may have given the following driver enough notice to brake earlier and prevent an accident, even in spite of his excessive speed.
+In this example, working taillights may have given the following driver enough notice to brake earlier and prevent an accident, despite his excessive speed.

 Last Clear Chance in Rear-End Accidents

 However, North Carolina law also follows the “last clear chance” doctrine, which allows a partially negligent injured party to still recover damages if it can be proven that the defendant was reasonably able to prevent the accident from occurring but failed to do so.
 This means that even if you contribute to an accident, the other driver may still be held 100 percent liable if he or she had the “last clear chance” to avoid the accident but failed to exercise reasonable care to avoid it.
 For example, you did violate a rule of the road, you were speeding, but the other driver could have avoided the crash and just simply chose to hit you.

 Even when the following driver is found at-fault for a rear-end collision, it can be difficult to get a fair settlement from that driver’s insurance company.